 - signs of dehydration, including dry mouth, extreme thirst, and dizziness

-A healthcare provider will review a person’s symptoms.
+A healthcare professional will review a person’s symptoms.
 They will often ask about medications and trips to other countries, and they may request stool and blood tests.

 A few complications may develop due to explosive diarrhea.